Contact your Town Chair – see “Towns” in the tabs at the top of the page

 Candidates and Campaigns Committee recruits suitable candidates for county elective office, screen candidates for approval by the County Committee, provide information and logistical support to candidates for village, town and county elective office, and assist in their campaigns within the county; this group shall also maintain a County Committee liaison with the county board of elections, provide advice on requirements of the Election Law, and prepare petitions for Democratic candidates; in addition it will maintain communications with the state and national Democratic Parties and develop and support candidates for state and federal office in concert with the state and national parties.

 Communications Committee manages the County Committee’s communications with the public and advises town committees with respect to their communications needs.
-The committee shall also work in conjunction with Democratic elected officials to facilitate more effective governance and communication among Democratic elected officials.
+The committee maintains the website and social media content, as well as the photo database.
+The committee shall also work in conjunction with Democratic elected officials to facilitate more effective governance and communication among Democratic elected officials and the County Committee.

-Information Technology Committee is responsible for purchasing technology equipment and software, for deploying and maintaining technology equipment and software, for maintaining and updating the voter, donor and fundraising databases, for coordinating and maintaining the Committee’s website and other on-line activities and for providing support for communications (e.g. mailing lists), and campaigns (e.g. walk lists).
+Information Technology Committee is responsible for purchasing technology equipment and software, for deploying and maintaining technology equipment and software, for maintaining and updating the voter, donor and fundraising databases, for technical assistance with the Committee’s website and other on-line activities and for providing support for communications (e.g. mailing lists), and campaigns (e.g. walk lists).

 By-Laws Committee reviews the By-Laws of the Greenc County Democratic Committee and recommends revisions.